andrewsmith808/RedWood3D/README.md

 # RedWood3D
-A 3D renderer Project to learn computer graphics programming fundamentals.
+A 3D renderer personal project to learn computer graphics programming fundamentals.

 This Project is based on software rendering.
 (Refering to rendering process that is not dependent on graphics hardware).

 I use SDL as a means to open a window.
 All other graphics elements will be coded from scratch.

 ![screen-gif](./cube.gif)
+A sample of the default cube being rendered!
+Using nothing but code and math!

 ## Notice of Dependencies
 Uses: